果冻传媒app官方

 Phillips v.
 Collin College Complaint

-Michael Phillips is an award-winning history professor at Collin College in McKinney, Texas.
-As an expert on the history of race relations, Phillips spoke out in the media advocating for removing Confederate monuments in Dallas.
+Michael Phillips was an award-winning history professor at Collin College in McKinney, Texas.
+As an expert on the history of race relations, Phillips spoke out in the media, advocating for removing Confederate monuments in Dallas.
 Two years later, he granted a media interview about a racially motivated shooting in El Paso by a former Collin College student.
 Collin College administrators disciplined Phillips because his comments to the press made the College 鈥渓ook bad鈥 and violated a directive by the president forbidding faculty from speaking about the shooting.